b-riemann/mathieu-cell/README.md

 * author: Bernard Riemann, [ORCID iD: 0000-0002-5102-9546](https://orcid.org/0000-0002-5102-9546)

-* used in the publication
+* used in

-> B. Riemann, "An elementary low emittance lattice study using Mathieu unit cells", manuscript submitted to Phys.
-Rev. Accel.
-Beams (2020)
+> B. Riemann, "An elementary low emittance lattice study using Mathieu unit cells", manuscript submitted to arXiv (2020)

 If you publish material using this software, please cite the above reference.